Oluf Borbye Pedersen: Genomics of diabetes and obesity

 From the late 1990s, Pedersen and his LuCamp team contributed to genome-wide association studies and mechanistic follow-ups in diabetes, obesity and cardiovascular disease, including EU-co-funded research consortia.

 Gut microbiome and metabolism

 As one of the initiators and leaders of the European-Chinese MetaHIT consortium Pedersen contributed to the widely used gene catalogue of the human gut microbiome (2010).
 He subsequently led research linking microbial gene richness to metabolic markers in obesity and insulin resistance and investigated microbiome features associated with lifestyle, drugs and cardio-metabolic risk.

 In 2025, he and his team reported human gut microbiome RORDEP1 and RORDEP2 polypeptides, synthesized by common gut bacteria and circulating in human blood.
 In preclinical studies, the investigators demonstrated that RORDEPs impact energy and bone metabolism, suggesting an endocrine dimension to host–microbe interactions.

 Academic and professional service

-Pedersen has served as President of the Danish Diabetes Association (1995–2000), co-founded the Danish Diabetes and Endocrine Academy and the Danish Society of Molecular Medicine, and has been on scientific society boards and grant bodies in Denmark and internationally.
+Pedersen has served as President of the Danish Diabetes Association (1995–2000), co-founded the Danish Diabetes Academy and the Danish Society of Molecular Medicine, and has been on boards and grant bodies in Denmark and internationally.